Displaying Cluster Information

 The above output provides information about each compute node in the cluster, including its partition affiliation (PARTITION), current state (STATE), number of CPUs (CPUS), number of processor sockets (S), number of processor cores per socket (C), number of hardware threads (T), amount of system memory (MEMORY), and any assigned features (AVAIL_FEATURES) such as processor type, presence of GPUs, etc.

 Cluster partitions may be reserved in advance for various reasons such as maintenance, workshops, or specific projects.
-An example of displaying active reservations in the NSC cluster is as follows:
+An example of displaying active reservations in the Arnes cluster is as follows:

 $ sinfo --reservation